menu

 Leonard real estate is some of the most expensive in Michigan, although Leonard house values don't compare to the most expensive real estate in the U.S.

-Leonard is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Leonard is a great place for families with children to consider.
+First of all, many other families with children live here, making Leonard a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Leonard has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Leonard’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Being a small village, Leonard does not have a public transit system used by locals to get to and from work.